qinSh4d0/TryHackMe/Windows/Relevant.md

 1. anonymous writing to share is allowed

-2. directory brute-forcing show result .aspx
+2. directory brute-forcing results show .aspx

 3. msfvenom generate .aspx payload and place in share